crossplane/docs/content/master/concepts/composite-resource-definitions.md

 value, but common convention is to map to a fully qualified domain name.

 <!-- vale write-good.Weasel = NO -->
 Many XRDs may use the same `group` to create a logical collection of APIs.
 <!-- vale write-good.Weasel = YES -->
+For example a `database` group may have a `relational` and `nosql` kinds.

 ### XRD names